Apple CEO visits China for second time in less than a year

-SHANGHAI Apple Inc's (AAPL.O) Chief Executive Tim Cook is meeting with partners and government officials in China on his second visit to the firm's second-largest market in less than a year.
+SHANGHAI Jan 9 Apple Inc's Chief Executive Tim Cook is meeting with partners and government officials in China on his second visit to the firm's second-largest market in less than a year.

 China is Apple's fastest-growing market, with the maker of the popular iPhone and iPad opening a raft of retail stores last year.
 Last month, Apple sold more than 2 million iPhone 5s in the country in just three days, the company's best ever smartphone launch in the country.